 Panelists - Walter Hall

-Following the lecture and Q&A with Stephanie Land, an in-person panel discussion will be held with community experts and individuals with lived experience to discuss topics brought up in the memoir.
-The below individuals will participate in the panel held in Ohio University's Walter Hall.
-This panel will also be live streamed for the virtual audience.
-SUBMIT A QUESTION
+Following the lecture and Q&A with Stephanie Land, an in-person panel discussion was held with community experts and individuals with lived experience to discuss topics brought up in the memoir.
+The below individuals participated in the panel held in Ohio University's Walter Hall.

 Kelly Madewell (Facilitator)